Flag

 Economy

 Ireland's economy faced a recession in 2023, marking its first decline since 2012, primarily due to a contraction in exports from the pharmaceutical sector.
-Despite this setback, GDP is projected to grow by 1.2 percent in 2024, supported by a strong employment rate of 4.5 percent and a record 2.71 million people employed in 2023.
-The country remains an attractive destination for foreign direct investment, particularly from the United States, thanks to its educated workforce and favorable business environment.
+Despite this setback, the GDP is projected to grow by 1.2 percent in 2024, supported by a strong labor market with an unemployment rate of 4.5 percent and record employment levels of 2.71 million.
+The government continues to attract foreign direct investment, particularly from the U.S., although challenges such as high operating costs and energy supply issues persist.

 Floating Section Image